zqwei/explore-imaging-data/README.md

 <img src="./pics/neural_response.png" width="960">

 We show 3D volume of the imaged brain (Left) or location of selected cells (Right), using projection from the top and the side.
-Part of the code is not shown for exercise.
+Part of the code for these plot is not shown here.

     % Top projection view
     Volume_XY=sum(Volume,3);